Constmar/Leathen-94-Splatoons/Dawntrail/Trials/EX5 - Necro's Embrace.md

 ## Change Log

 ### 16th August 2015
-  + Added telegraphs for the DPS Solo Phase (should work with other rolls)
+  + Added telegraphs for the DPS Solo Phase (should work with other roles)
   + Added back the IN/OUT green text, as this is usefull for the circle of lives phase
   + Added "Spawn Point" indicators for the hands and MM towers
   - Removed The Aetherbright Telegraphs (as those conflict with the new script)